xxeniaev/spellchecker/README.md

 # Spellchecker
-points your mistakes out in texts and corrects them.
+highlights mistakes in texts and corrects them.
 ## Getting Started
 you'll have to download the program form here and have spellchecking mood ***(optional)***.
 ## Usage